bmf-san/Rubel/README.md

 ## Contributing

 We welcome your isuue or pull request from everyone.
-Please check [these steps](https://github.com/bmf-san/Rubel/issues) to contribute.
+Please check `ISSUE_TEMPLATE.md` and `PULL_REQUEST_TEMPLATE.md` to contribute.

 ## License